-Starting Fall of 2023 all children in the preschool and pre-k programs are required to be at WOW by 10:00am each morning.
+All children in the preschool and pre-k programs are required to be at WOW by 10:00am each morning.
 If your child has an appointment, please let us know.
 Children in the school aged program must arrive before busses leave for school or fieldtrips.
-If your child is late, you may not be granted care for that day.
+If your child is late, or your child arrives while the rest of their class is on a field trip, your child may not be granted care for that day.